Masarat Alam Bhat

 Bhat was appointed as the interim chairman of the Geelani faction of Hurriyat after the death of Syed Ali Shah Geelani.
-He played a significant role in the 2010 Kashmir stone pelting rallies which broke out against the Machil encounter carried out by the Indian Army in Kashmir.
+He played a significant role in the 2010 Kashmir stone pelting rallies which broke out against the Machil fake encounter carried out by the Indian Army in Kashmir.
 Government has booked Masrat Alam in 27 criminal cases but in most of these he has either been exonerated or bailed out by the courts and was released after Mufti Mohammad Sayeed took over as the Chief Minister of Jammu and Kashmir on 1 March 2015.

 Bhat was detained under the controversial Public Safety Act and was in March 2015 released which caused a major political controversy and dominated Indian Parliament Proceedings.
 Amid speculations over his release Masrat Aalam said that no deal was made between him and the Chief Minister Mufti Mohammad Sayeed, saying "I spent more than four years in prison and during all these years I challenged the grounds of my 'illegal' detention".
-He has been Jailed for 17 years and has around 27 cases against him.
+He has been jailed for 17 years and has around 27 cases against him.

 Early life

-Alam was born in old-city Srinagar's Zaindar Mohalla in July 1971.
+Bhat was born in old-city Srinagar's Zaindar Mohalla in July 1971.
 Like many youths of his generation, he was drawn to the armed rebellion against Indian state that began in 1989.

 He was first arrested by the Border Security Force in October 1990 on charges of serving as a lieutenant to the then-prominent militant, Mushtaq Ahmad Bhat.
 He won a protracted legal battle in 1997 and began working at a cloth store owned by his grandfather, graduating the next year.

 From 1999, Bhat became increasingly active in the All Parties Hurriyat Conference(APHC) that cost him multiple stints in prison.
 He represented the Muslim League in APHC.
 Bhat found space under hardline Islamist leader Syed Ali Shah Geelani's wing after the Hurriyat Conference split in 2003.